 - (1) 1The bachelor's programmes in Languages, Literatures, Art and Media in Africa and African Verbal and Visual Arts (Languages, Literatures, Media and Art) may be studied either full-time or part-time.
 2Applicants for either programme must decide during enrolment if they wish to study full-time or part-time.
 3It shall only be possible to switch from full-time study to part-time study or vice versa when renewing enrolment for each new semester.
 4The full-time study format shall span six semesters, including the bachelor's thesis; this shall be the official length of both programmes.
-5The part-time study format shall span 12 semesters, including the bachelor's thesis, the dates and periods prescribed for the full-time study format shall also apply to the part-time study format. - (2) Prescribed projects shall be integrated into the programmes and require completion within the official length of the programmes. - (3) The programmes shall require that students earn 180 credit points based on the European Credit Transfer System (ECTS). - (4) Commencement for both programmes shall be each winter semester.
+5The part-time study format shall span 12 semesters, including the bachelor's thesis.
+6Where these by-laws do not provide any specific regulations otherwise, the dates and periods prescribed for the full-time study format shall also apply to the part-time study format. - (2) Prescribed projects shall be integrated into the programmes and require completion within the official length of the programmes. - (3) The programmes shall require that students earn 180 credit points based on the European Credit Transfer System (ECTS). - (4) Commencement for both programmes shall be each winter semester.